California Citrus State Historic Park

-California Citrus State Historic Park is an open-air museum in the state park system of California, United States, interpreting the historic cultural landscape of the citrus industry.
+California Citrus State Historic Park is an open-air museum in the city of Riverside, California, United States.
+As part of the state park system of California, it interprets the historic cultural landscape of the citrus industry.
 The park’s museum exhibits and interpretive features share the story of the citrus industry's role in the history and development of Southern California, and is told through the experiences of the diverse migrant and immigrant groups who made it all possible.
-The California Citrus State Historic Park is in the city of Riverside in Riverside County, California, United States.
 The 248 acre park was established in 1993.

 This California State Historic Park reveals the cultural, political, and environmental aspects of the time when "Citrus was King" in California, especially the Navel orange from Riverside, and recognizing the importance of the citrus industry in Southern California.